jsantiago611/panoramic-oregano/content/_index.md

   title: Intro
   section_id: intro
   component: intro.html
-  content: "Hey there! \U0001F44B Welcome to ScriptureSavvy, an inquiry into what
+  content: Hey there!
+Welcome to **Scripture Savvy**, an insanely useful guide to
-    it means to become more like Jesus in our modern digital age.
-I’m Jon, and I believe that any Christian can become more like Jesus by studying what the Bible says about Spiritual Formation to developing life-changing habits.
-Scripture Savvy is all about empowering Christians to be their best by providing practical tips, techniques, and ideas for applying the Scriptures to your digital life."
+    becoming like Jesus.
+I'm Jon, and I believe that _any modern Christian_ can develop life-changing habits by learning to study the Bible and extract its wisdom.
   actions:
   - label: Learn More
     url: "/about"